Karen Tadross

 Director

-Yamina Kezardi serves as Executive Director of Muslims Giving Back, a nonprofit organization that serves local and international communities through hunger programs, clean water, refugee support and women empowerment programs.
+Yamina Kezardri serves as Executive Director of Muslims Giving Back, a nonprofit organization that serves local and international communities through hunger programs, clean water, refugee support and women empowerment programs.
 Muslims Giving Back is dedicated to community service and leadership.

 Jeff Samaha Founding Director